 Personalization engine — The personalization engine employs website and profile data to make real-time customizations to the content on your website.
 These tools may also provide personalization to emails.

-Typical Tools include: Evergage and Acquia Lift
+Typical Tools include: Salesforce Interaction Studio and Acquia Lift

 Analytics engine — Analytics platforms provide you with quantitative insights on user interaction on the website and your marketing channels.
 These insights lead you to the next improvements to your marketing communications strategies.

 Typical Tools include: Google Analytics

 Business intelligence tools — More robust business intelligence (BI) tools allow for data analysis across all of these platforms.
 These BI tools allow marketers to dig deeper into the data and find insights.

 Increasingly software companies are looking to offer full integrated solutions.
 This includes solutions such as the Salesforce Marketing Cloud or the Acquia Cloud.
 These solutions have the benefit that all of their tools are designed and architected to share data.

 Data Integration: The Power of the Marketing Technology Stack

 It’s not just enough to purchase and staff for each of these software tools.
 The real value comes from data integration to create a unified customer profile.
 When data sharing amongst every tool that touches the customer journey is in place, marketers can access a clearer picture of customer intent and then trigger messages across all digital platforms to deliver relevant, real-time messages.